I am currently offering both in-person and virtual EMDR therapy, most people benefit from either.

-EMDR allows your body's natural healing system make sense of, learn from and integrate previous life events that are contributing to current life problems.
-It is an effective treatment for Post-traumatic Stress Disorder (PTSD) and any other problem that are rooted in memory or earlier life experiences: natural disaster, assault, automobile or other accident, medical procedures/surgeries, witnessing the suffering of others, the death of a loved one, childhood abuse and neglect, ongoing domestic or emotional abuse, racial injustices and repeated micro-aggressions, sexual abuse, humiliation, bullying, moral injury, and more.
+EMDR allows your body's natural healing system make sense of, learn from and integrate previous life experiences that are contributing to current problems.
+It is an effective treatment for Post-traumatic Stress Disorder (PTSD) and any other problems that are rooted in memory: childhood abuse and neglect, childhood sexual abuse, ongoing domestic or emotional abuse, racial injustices/ trauma, transgenerational trauma, repeated micro-aggressions, bullying, moral injury, and more.

 Video introduction about EMDR, also can be found on the EMDRIA.ORG website link near the bottom of this page: